VitaliyPtitsyn/validationedittext/README.md

 ## **ValidationEditText**[ ![Download](https://api.bintray.com/packages/vitaliyptitsyn/maven/validationedittext/images/download.svg) ](https://bintray.com/vitaliyptitsyn/maven/validationedittext/_latestVersion)
-It`s a simple library to validate edit text with MVVM+data binding in wast and esasy solution.
+This is a simple library that facilitates the text validation and error handling in user-friendly way on EditText with (TextInputLayout support).
-That is not a custom view.
-Its just a bindingAdapter with instrumental classes to make validation.
+For MVVM + data binding stack

 ## **Integration**
 To add `ValidationEditText` to your project, first make sure in root `build.gradle` you have specified the following repository: